vaughany/moodle-courseawards/readme.md

 Suggestions for features or submissions of non-en_uk language packs are most welcome.

 ## History

+**October 11th 2012**

+* Version bump for Moodle 2.x
+* Build 2012101100

+No major changes, just added icons and a copy of the GPL 3.0, and version bump.

 **May 17th 2012 - Vote Block**